marcopaglio/BookingApp/README.md

 - with Maven use `mvn`.
 - with Maven Wrapper use `./mvnw` for **Unix systems** (e.g: Linux, MacOS, etc.), or `./mvnw.cmd` for **Windows**.

-> :information_source: **InfoPoint**: Maven Wrapper is very useful for users that don’t want to install Maven at all.
+> :bulb: **Tip**: Maven Wrapper is very useful for users that don’t want to install Maven at all.
 For this reason building with Maven Wrapper is recommended.
-If you prefer using Maven directly, make sure to [install Maven](https://github.com/marcopaglio/installation-guides/tree/maven#installation-guide) yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6, otherwise build might fails.
+If you prefer using Maven directly, make sure to [install Maven](https://github.com/marcopaglio/installation-guides/tree/maven#installation-guide "Installation guide for Maven") yourself, and preferably with the same version used for the BookingApp project, that is 3.8.6, otherwise build might fails.

 #### Build Commands